bognev/pytorch_resnet_cifar10_filter_level_pruning/README.md

  * Try different algorithms and metrics for clustering.
  * Try different types of estimation filter importance.
  * Not pruning, but merging similar clusters.

+# Acknowledgments
+The ResNet implementation are desined by [Yerlan Idelbayev](https://github.com/akamaster/pytorch_resnet_cifar10.git) of "Proper ResNet Implementation for CIFAR10/CIFAR100 in PyTorch"